Minenhlekhuzwayo16/cos101-git-prac/README.md

 # cos101-git-prac
 This is a COS 101 practical
-Minenhle KHuzwayo 26 August 2022
+Minenhle Khuzwayo 26 August 2022